 Guidelines in Religious Education are followed at each stage.
 Whole school assemblies take place regularly and are intimated in the School Newsletter.
-Parents, carers, family and friends of the school are warmly invited to attend our assemblies.
+Parents, carers, family and friends of the school are warmly invited to attend our class assemblies.

-Harvest and Christmas are celebrated with special services and our Easter and closing service in June take place in Claremont Parish Church.
+Harvest and Christmas are celebrated with special services and some take place in Claremont Parish Church.